VisualText/py-package-nlpengine/README.md

 This will run the `email` analyzer on the text provided.
-Where the output goes depends entirely on the NLP++ code in the analyzer, but in this case you can find it in `analyzers/emailaddress/output/output.json`.
-Some other analyzers will return XML code from the call to `analyze`.
+Where the output goes depends entirely on the NLP++ code in the analyzer, but in many cases you can find it in `analyzers/emailaddress/output/output.json`.
+Some other analyzers will also return XML code from the call to `analyze`.
 For more information please contact the author of the analyzer in question.

 If you like, you can also copy the `analyzers` and `data` directories to your preferred location, and set the working directory with the